What does Accreditation mean?

 - Enhance pride in your birth center among your staff, consumers, and collaborative physicians.

-- Payment from health insurance companies that require CABC accreditation for reimbursement
+- Improve your bottom line with discounts on medical liability insurance and payment from health insurance companies that require CABC accreditation for reimbursement.

 Dedicated to Excellence

 Freestanding Birth Centers and Alongside Midwifery Units that are already accredited in our 3-year accreditation cycle also enjoy these benefits of our monthly enrollment:

 - Access to CABC accreditation experts to get questions answered while completing forms.

 - Continually improved forms and site visit experiences.

 - One site visit every 3 years with Accreditation Specialist airfare, lodging and meals paid by CABC.

 - Review of two Interim Status Reports.